Anuradha118/ticket_based_support_system/README.md

     - User password is saved in hash form.
 2. User Login.
 3. User is authenticated using JWT.
-4. User raise a ticket in the system realted to his/her query.
+4. User raise a ticket in the system related to his/her query.
 5. User can upload a file related to his query.
 6. User can have chat like communication with the Admin.
+7. User can cancel the raise of the ticket if he doesn't want to raise a ticket.
-7. User can change the status of the ticket to 'close' or 'open' depending on whether the query is resolved or not.
+8. User can change the status of the ticket to 'close' or 'open' depending on whether the query is resolved or    not.
     - On status change, an notification email is sent to the user and admin.
-8. For Admin access to the system, one should signup with the 'admin@edSupport.com' email address.
+9. For Admin access to the system, one should signup with the 'admin@edSupport.com' email address.
-9. Admin can view all the tickets raised in the support system.
+10. Admin can view all the tickets raised in the support system.
-10. Admin can also filter the tickets based on the status.
+11. Admin can also filter the tickets based on the status.
-11. Admin can delete the ticket from the system.
+12. Admin can delete the ticket from the system.
-12. Admin have chat like communication with the User.
+13. Admin have chat like communication with the User.

 # Additional Features
   - On Status change of ticket, an email notification is sent to the user.